 We also offer a traditional Permaculture Design Course (PDC) that’s 12 consecutive days in September.
 Check it out if you’d prefer a condensed option rather than the 8-month immersion, and if you’re ready to dive in this year.

 Your Initiation into Permaculture and a Deeply Sustainable Lifestyle

-This experiential course provides students with a broad foundation in permaculture, earthskills and sustainable living.
+This experiential and/or online course provides students with a broad foundation in permaculture, earthskills and sustainable living.
 You’ll be welcomed into a new way of relating to yourself and with the living world around you.

 What is Permaculture?